With PhpStorm, you can practice behaviour-driven development by running specifications using the PHPSpec toolset.

 test<production method>.
 You can customize the code templates used for generating test method stubs on the Code tab of the File and Code Templates settings page.

-- When the test is ready, navigate back to the production class by choosing Navigate | Go to Test Subject.
-For details, see Navigating Between Test and Test Subject.
+After the test is created, you can navigate back to the production class by choosing Navigate | Go to Test Subject.
+For more information, refer to Navigate between a test and its test subject.

-Option 1: To run or debug PHPSpec tests
+Run or debug PHPSpec tests

-In the Project tool window, select the file or folder to run your tests from and choose Run <file_or_folder_name> or Debug <file_or_folder_name> on the context menu of the selection: PhpStorm generates a default run configuration and starts a run/debug test session with it.
+In the Project tool window, select the file or folder to run your tests from and choose Run '<file or folder>' or Debug '<file or folder>' from the context menu of the selection:

-Option 2: To save an automatically generated default configuration
+Save an automatically generated default configuration

-Option 3: To run or debug tests through a previously saved run/debug configuration
+Run or debug tests through a previously saved run/debug configuration

-Choose the required PHPSpec configuration from the list on the tool bar and click or .
+Choose the required PHPSpec configuration from the list on the toolbar and click or .

-Option 4: To create a custom run/debug configuration
+Create a custom run/debug configuration